-Turning on a faucet is easy.
-Fetching water from miles away just to survive is not.
-Since 2011, Aqua-Africa has drilled twenty-two wells in South Sudan and constructed two water towers, and as a result saved residents thousands of collective hours manually transporting water.
+Since 2011, Aqua-Africa has drilled twenty-five wells in South Sudan and constructed three water towers, and as a result saved residents thousands of collective hours manually transporting water.
 In the villages we’ve touched, those hours are now spent attending school, growing crops, and organizing elections.
-Our workshop programs lead to healthier, more sustainable communities.
-We start by providing access to clean water.
-Because without water, nothing can grow.

 In Omaha, Aqua-Africa's founder and team have visited over 30 schools and youth organizations telling the Aqua-Africa story and their experiences as immigrant Americans.
 Thousand of students have heard their impactful message.

 Aqua-Africa's Executive Director, Buey was born in South Sudan in a small village called Maiwut.
 Along with his family, Buey immigrated to the United States as a refugee at the age of 11.
 While attending University of Nebraska Omaha, he and his childhood friend, Co-Founder Jacob Khol, decided they wanted to help their homeland.
 They founded Aqua-Africa with plans to transform the way in which aid is administered to underdeveloped nations.
 Buey is a graduate of University of Nebraska Omaha.
 He majored in Economics and Political Science.